On decomposition thresholds for odd-length cycles and other tripartite graphs: Introduction

 For a positive real number $\eta$ and a graph $G$ with $n$ vertices, an \emph{$\eta$-approximate decomposition} of $G$ is a decomposition of a subgraph $G'$ of $G$ such that $|E(G')| \geq |E(G)| - \eta n^2$.
 We are able to use Theorem~\ref{T:weightedTriDecomp} to establish results concerning (integral) decompositions into odd-length cycles because a fractional $(T_{\ell-2,1,1})$-decomposition of a sufficiently large graph can be transformed into an approximate $C_{\ell}$-decomposition of the same host graph.
 This is a special case of a more general result that we state below as Theorem~\ref{T:approximateCycleDecomp}.
-Let $F$ be a graph and let $\{U_1,\ldots,U_k\}$ be an indexed partition of $V(F)$ into independent sets.
-The \emph{condensation} of $F$ with respect to $\{U_1,\ldots,U_k\}$ is the weighted graph on vertex set $\{1,\ldots,k\}$ in which the weight of each edge $ij$ is the number of edges of $F$ that are incident with both a vertex in $V_i$ and a vertex in $V_j$.
+For a positive integer $k$, a \emph{proper $k$-colouring} of a graph $F$ is a function $c:V(F) \rightarrow \{1,\ldots,k\}$ such that $c(x) \neq c(y)$ for each edge $xy$ of $F$.
+The sets $c^{-1}(i)$ for $i \in \{1,\ldots,k\}$ (some possibly empty) are the \emph{colour classes} of $c$.
+Let $F$ be a graph, let $c$ be a proper $k$-colouring of $F$ and, for all $2$-subsets $\{i,j\}$ of $\{1,\ldots,k\}$, let $e_{ij}$ be the number of edges of $F$ that are incident with both a vertex coloured $i$ and a vertex coloured $j$.
+The \emph{condensation} of $F$ with respect to $c$ is the weighted graph on vertex set $\{1,\ldots,k\}$ in which the edge $ij$ is absent if $e_{ij}=0$ and otherwise is present with weight $e_{ij}$.